ServMon HTB Writeup

 |_Requested resource was /index.html

-First of all the one port I will look is ftp because I have anonymous access allowed.
+| ssl-cert: Subject: commonName=First of all the one port I will look is ftp because I have anonymous access allowed.

-respectively.
+There is a directory named Users and inside that there are two directories Nadine and Nathan containing two files named Confidential.txt and Notes to do.txt respectively.
 It is a good thing at this time to keep notes about these two usernames.

-The content of Confidential.txt
+The content of Confidential.txt:

 Nathan,